mik-jozef/chalk/spec-notes.md

-  - this icludes language provided objects on heap, eg. closures types are first class citizens? iterators function values are never mutable, but pointers can be streams (with forEach, reduce, etc) multiline comments?
+  - this icludes language provided objects on heap, eg. closures types are first class citizens? iterators remove blank identifiers, make them a special syntax in array and tuple destructuring function values are never mutable, but pointers can be streams (with forEach, reduce, etc) multiline comments?